Sapienza-University-Rome/ADM/README.md

-# Algorithms for Data Mining
+# Algorithmic Methods for Data Mining (ADM)

 Hi everyone,
-here you find the homework of ADM class of the MSc in Data Science @La Sapienza University.
-For each years you find the respective assignments.
+Here, you will find the collection of homework for the ADM class of the MSc. in Data Science @ Sapienza University.
+For each year, you will see the respective assignments.

-In particular, for each assignment, you find a sub directory that contains:
+In particular, for each assignment, you find a sub-directory that contains:

 - `README.md` that describes the task
-- `SUBMIT.md` which contains the deadline and the deliverables.
-You can also find the needed forms for the delivery!
+- `SUBMIT.md` that contains the deadline and the deliverables.
+You can also find the needed forms for the delivery (usually updated a few days before the deadline)!

 ## Take a look at
 - `EVALUATION.md`: How peer evaluation works